BRUCE B. DOWNS BLVD.

 several weeks to move by rolling the entire structure on wood

-logs, the church was relocated to the intersection of present
+logs, pulled by a team of mules, the church was relocated to the intersection of present

 day Lake Magdalene Boulevard and Paddock Street, on land